-I love living in mainly neutrals with the occasional pop of color and you can’t go wrong with the Libni Tie Top, as the dark green can work with all seasons (yes, even summer!) by simply popping in bold statement earrings.
+I love living in mainly neutrals with the occasional pop of color and you can’t go wrong with the Ellie Rib Sweater, as the dark green can work with all seasons (yes, even summer!) by simply popping in bold statement earrings.

-It’s probably no surprise that a black top made the list!
-I especially love the Uma Bardot Top because the off-the-shoulder sleeves can be paired with a skirt for a dressy ensemble.
+It’s probably no surprise that a solid top made the list!
+I especially love the simple and chic Jill Top which can be paired with a skirt for a dressy ensemble.

 Bodysuits were one of the staples of Donna Karan’s original capsule collection in the 80s and they’re still working today!
 The Nicole Bodysuit in navy is a wonderful alternative to black.

 A white tee is called a classic for a reason, but if it’s too fitted it can get sweat stains pretty quickly or get stretched out.
 The Crew Tee has an oversized fit to keep that from happening, while still pairing perfectly tucked into a skirt or worn loose with jeans.

 Dresses and Jumpsuits:

 The key to selecting a dress or jumpsuit is to pick something that could potentially be dressed up for an event or worn on a laid-back day with sneakers.
 I recently wore a cotton sundress to a cocktail attire wedding by pairing it with heels and statement earrings.